tamanna986/cse-course-registration/README.md

-***Three features of this Course Registration project are:
+*** Features of this Course Registration project are:

 .
 Here student can select Courses according to their choices.And their selected courses names along with their total credit hours, total price and remaining credit hour for all selected course will be shown on a cart presented in the right side.